 |Freedom of Information Legislative Appearances / International Presentations

-I have been a witness in front of Parliament committees at several critical junctions on access to information issues, including in 2006 at the House of Commons and Senate on Bill C-2, the Accountability Act, in 2009 at the House of Commons Access to Information, Privacy and Ethics Committee where I presented a model Public Right Act, and in 2016 where I put forward the ingredients needed for a broader transparency law.
+I have been a witness in front of Parliament committees at several critical junctions on access to information issues, including in 2006 at the House of Commons and Senate on Bill C-2, the Accountability Act, in 2009 at the House of Commons Access to Information, Privacy and Ethics Committee where I presented a model Public Right Act, and in 2016 and 2017 where I put forward the ingredients needed for a broader transparency law.